ibtj21/ETL_Extract_HanaGashaw_670555/README.md

 1. **Clone or download this repository.**

-2. **Open and run the notebook `etl_extract.ipynb` in Jupyter Notebook or JupyterLab**
+2. **Open and run the notebook `etl_extract.ipynb` in Jupyter Notebook or JupyterLab.**

 3. **Data Source:**

    - The data is **simulated inside the notebook** for learning and demonstration purposes.
-   - The generated file `hospital_admissions.csv` contains admissions with hospital name, severity, timestamps, and other relevant details.
+   - The generated and exported files `hospital_admissions.csv` and `hospital_admissions_incremental.csv` contain admissions with hospital name, severity, timestamps, and other relevant details.

+---

 ## License